nim-lang/Nim/doc/contributing.md

 Deprecation
 ===========

-Backward compatibility is important, so instead of a rename you need to deprecate the old name and introduce a new name:
+Backwards compatibility is important.
+When renaming types, procedures, etc. the old name must be marked as deprecated using the `deprecated` pragma:

   ```nim
   # for routines (proc/template/macro/iterator) and types: